Rising interest rates: your future mortgage and affordability

 Your step-by-step plan for future mortgage rates

 Now for the negative…once your fixed rate deal comes to end, you’re 99% going to be bumped up to a higher rate, whatever the best ‘deal’ happens to be at the time.
-Predicting interest rates is not an exact science, but the data suggests we could be looking at interest rates of around 2.5% by 2023, staying that way for a few years.
+Predicting interest rates is not an exact science, but the data suggests we could be looking at interest rates peaking around 4.25% by the middle of 2023 before dropping slightly.

 1) Get a ballpark for future repayments on higher interest rates